 What Non-Surgical Treatments Can Alleviate Chronic Back Pain?

 At Garden State Pain & Orthopedics, we offer a full scope of the most advanced non-surgical treatments for all types of back pain.
 Like pain itself, our pain relief programs are highly individualized.
 Our doctors begin by taking a complete medical history and conducting a thorough examination.
 From here, a personalized pain relief program is created.
 Among the potential treatments are:

 Vertebrae in your spine are connected by facet joints.
-A lumbar facet block is an injection that relieves pain and inflammation originating in the facets in your lower back.
+A lumbar facet block is an injection that relieves pain and inflammation originating in the facets of your lower back.

-This is a medical device that is placed under your skin, where it sends a mild electrical current to nerves in the spine.
+A medical device is placed under your skin, sending a mild electrical current to nerves in the spine.
 The stimulation stops nerves from sending pain signals to the brain.